 European Legal Studies Certificate

-14 credit hours—Students must complete and pass the following: (1) Civil Law Obligations (3 credits), which my be satisfied by Obligations I, or courses on French or German Obligations, when these courses are offered; (2) Comparative Law (3 credits), which may be satisfied by the course Comparative Law: European Legal Systems, Comparative Law: European Legal History, or Comparative Law: Legal Systems & Litigation; (3) International Business Transactions (3 credits); (4) European Union Law I (3 credits); and (5) European Union Law II (2 credits).
+15 credit hours—Students must complete and pass the following courses totaling 15 credit hours: (1) Civil Law Obligations (3 credits), which may be satisfied by Obligations I, or courses on French or German Obligations when these are offered; (2) Comparative Law (3 credits), which may be satisfied by the course Comparative Law: European Legal Systems, Modern European Legal History or Comparative Constitutional Law; (3) one of the following courses: International Business Transactions, Transnational Litigation, International Sale of Goods; (4) European Union Law: Constitutional Law (3 credits) and (5) European Union Law: Business Law (3 credits).

 International & Comparative Law Certificate

-15 credit hours—Students must complete and pass (a) two of the following foundation courses: Comparative Law: European Legal Systems (or Comparative Private Law); Public International Law; Transnational Litigation, and (b) additional international and comparative law courses taken from the following list, totaling nine credit hours (or six credit hours if all three foundation courses are taken): any course or seminar with “comparative” in the title; European Union Law: Institutional Structure and Free Movement; European Union Law: Business Law; Foreign Affairs & the Constitution; International Human Rights; International Environmental Law; International Business Transactions; International Commercial Arbitration; International Institutions; International Intellectual Property; International Sale of Goods; International Trade, Finance, and Banking; Law of the Sea; World Trade Organization Seminar; any seminar with “international” in the title; any international and comparative mini-course approved by the relevant faculty.
+15 credit hours—Students must complete and pass (a) two of the following foundation courses: Comparative Law: European Legal Systems (or Comparative Private Law); Public International Law; Transnational Litigation, and (b) additional international and comparative law courses taken from the following list, totaling nine credit hours (or six credit hours if all three foundation courses are taken): any course or seminar with “comparative” in the title; European Union Law: Constitutional Law; European Union Law: Business Law; Foreign Affairs & National Security; International Human Rights; International Environmental Law; International Business Transactions; International Commercial Arbitration; International Institutions Seminar; International Intellectual Property; International Sale of Goods; International Trade, Finance, and Banking; Law of the Sea; World Trade Organization Seminar; any seminar with “international” in the title; any international and comparative mini-course approved by the relevant faculty.

 Maritime Law Certificate